-(j) Each Generator shall in respect of each of its Synchronous Power Generating Modules or CCGT Modules (including those which are part of a Synchronous Power Generating Module) at Large Power Stations submit to The Company in writing a CCGT Module Planning Matrix and/or a Synchronous Power-Generating Module Planning Matrix.
-It shall be prepared on a best estimate basis relating to how it is anticipated the Synchronous Power-Generating Module or CCGT Module will be running and which shall reasonably reflect the true operating characteristics of the Power-Generating Module or CCGT Module.
-It will be applied (unless revised under this OC2) from the Completion Date, in the case of the one submitted with the Statement of Readiness, and in the case of the one submitted in calendar week 24, from the beginning of week 31 onwards.
-It must show the combination of CCGT Units or Synchronous Power Generating Units which would be running in relation to any given MW output, in the format indicated in Appendix 3.
+Each Generator shall in respect of each of its Synchronous Power Generating Modules or CCGT Modules at Large Power Stations submit to The Company in writing a Synchronous Power-Generating Module Planning Matrix and/or a CCGT Module Planning Matrix.
+It shall be prepared on a best estimate basis relating to how it is anticipated the Power-Generating Module or CCGT Module will be running and shall reasonably reflect the true operating characteristics of the Power-Generating Module or CCGT Module.
+It shall be applied (unless revised under this OC2) from the Completion Date, in the case of the one submitted with the Statement of Readiness, and in the case of the one submitted in calendar week 24, from the beginning of week 31 onwards.
+It must show the combination of CCGT Units or Synchronous Power Generating Units which would be running in relation to any given MW output in the format indicated in Appendix G of the Planning Code;

-Any changes must be notified to The Company promptly.
-Generators should note that amendments to the composition of the CCGT Module or Synchronous Power-Generating Module at Large Power Stations may only be made in accordance with the principles set out in PC.A.3.2.3.
-If in accordance with PC.A.3.2.3 an amendment is made, an updated CCGT Module Planning Matrix or Synchronous Power-Generating Module Planning Matrix must be immediately submitted to The Company in accordance with this OC2.4.2.1(b).

-The CCGT Module Planning Matrix or Synchronous Power-Generating Module Planning Matrix will be used by The Company for operational planning purposes only and not in connection with the operation of the Balancing Mechanism.
+The CCGT Module Planning Matrix or Synchronous Power-Generating Module Planning Matrix shall be used by The Company for operational planning purposes only and not in connection with the operation of the Balancing Mechanism;

-(k) Each Generator shall in respect of each of its Cascade Hydro Schemes also submit the Generation Planning Parameters detailed at OC2.A.2.6 to OC2.A.2.10 for each Cascade Hydro Scheme.
-Such parameters need not also be submitted for the individual Gensets within such Cascade Hydro Scheme.
+Each Generator shall in respect of each of its Cascade Hydro Schemes also submit the Generation Planning Parameters detailed at OC2.A.2.6 to OC2.A.2.10 for each Cascade Hydro Scheme.
+Such parameters need not also be submitted for the individual Gensets within such Cascade Hydro Scheme;

-(l)